sfu-fas/coursys/otp/README.md

 3. These are potentially independent (but must be less than or equal to) session cookie age, which is part of Django's session middleware and controlled by settings.SESSION_COOKIE_AGE.

-This lets us application demand password authentication more often than the second factor.
+This lets our application demand password authentication more often than the second factor.

 Parts of the workflow:
 - The Authentication2FAMiddleware middleware augments Django's AuthenticationMiddleware which must be added before it.